jchris/sofa/README.md

     sudo easy_install couchapp

 CouchApp is a set of utilities for developing standalone CouchDB applications You can [learn more about the CouchApp project here](http://github.com/jchris/couchapp/tree/master).
+Also, [`easy_install` has an unpleasant bug on OSX](http://mail.python.org/pipermail/pythonmac-sig/2008-October/020567.html), so you might end up having to work from git source.

 ### Setup Admin Access